1heidi/nar/README_Illinois_Data_Bank_Archive_2018-03-06.txt

 #### Additional variables created for nar_v20_1.csv and then used throughout:

-* **status** = Using information available for each article, determined overall stats of the database.
-Variables are 1) “yes” if at least URL reported resolved, 2) “no” if none of the URLs reported resolved, 3) “never_www” if the database was never available via a URL
+* **status** = Using information available for each article, determined overall status of each database.
+Variables are 1) “yes” if at least one URL reported resolved, 2) “no” if none of the URLs reported resolved, and 3) “never_www” if the database was never available via a URL

 #### Additional variables created for nar_v20_2.csv and then used throughout: